Hello. I'm a new correspondent, Hanes.![]()

 It is expected that the number of tourists visiting Japan will increase further toward the Tokyo 2020 Games.

-In addition to Sidmore, there are many overseas who recorded the state of Chuo-ku in Meiji period.
+In addition to Sidmore, there are many overseas people who recorded the state of Chuo-ku in Meiji period.

 When you have time, why don't you pick up their books and discover "new Chuo-ku"?

-[References and Website]
+[References and Websites]

-Eliza R. Sidmore (author) / Katsuhisa Tonosaki (translation) "Sidmore Japan Journey" (Kodansha, 2002)
+Eliza R. Sidmore (Author) / Katsuhisa Tonosaki (Translation) "Sidmore Japan Journey" (Kodansha, 2002)

-Japan Arts and Culture Promotion Association "Culture Digital Library - Shintomiza"
+Japan Arts and Culture Promotion Association "Cultural Digital Library - Shintomiza"

 [Related Articles]

-"Chuo-ku (1) eel seen by Sidmore crosses the times and borders."
+"Chuo-ku seen by Sidmore (1) eel crosses the times and borders"